thexperiments/pimatic-pushover/README.md

 pimatic-pushover
 =======================

-A plugin for sending [pushover](https://pushover.net/) notifications in pimatic, find it here:
+A plugin for sending [pushover](https://pushover.net/) notifications in pimatic.

 Forked from and original created by: [thexperiments](https://github.com/thexperiments/pimatic-pushover)